 More bitter in taste, bancha has the lowest caffeine content of all green tea varieties.
 It is harvested from the same tree as sencha but later in the season, making it one of the cheapest, most commonly found green teas out there.

-3. Black tea: the classic.
+3. Black tea

 When the tea leaf is harvested to make black tea, enzymes are activated, resulting in oxidation, leading to a withering of the leaves.
 Depending on the specific temperature and humidity controls, the leaves brown, and the desired taste and aroma is achieved.